BBC Scottish Symphony Orchestra: History

 The last twenty years has seen the gradual emergence of the BBC SSO as a fully fledged 'public' orchestra, with foreign touring, commercial recordings and concerts all over the world consolidating its position as one of the cornerstones of Scottish musical life.
 The BBC SSO appears annually in such festivals as the BBC Proms, the Edinburgh International Festival, the Cheltenham, Huddersfield Contemporary Music Festival and the St Magnus Festival in Orkney.
 At the beginning of January 2006, the BBC SSO moved from Broadcasting House, Glasgow to the fully refurbished City Halls in Glasgow.

 From 2003 to 2009, the orchestra's Chief Conductor was Israeli-born Ilan Volkov, the youngest-ever chief conductor of any BBC orchestra.
 In October 2007, the orchestra announced the appointment of Edinburgh born Donald Runnicles as its Chief Conductor in September 2009.
 Volkov took the title of principal guest conductor BBC SSO as of the 2009–2010 season, in parallel with the advent of Runnicles as chief conductor.
 In September 2011, the BBC SSO announced the extension of Runnicles' contract as chief conductor through 2015.
 In October 2014, the BBC SSO reported the scheduled conclusion of Runnicles' tenure as chief conductor in September 2016, at which time he took the title of conductor emeritus with the orchestra.
 In 2012, Laura Samuel became leader of the orchestra.

 In March 2015, the orchestra announced the appointment of Thomas Dausgaard as its 11th chief conductor, effective with the 2016–2017 season.
 In January 2018, the BBC SSO announced the extension of Dausgaard's contract as chief conductor through the 2021–2022 season.
 Dausgaard concluded his chief conductorship of the BBC SSO at the close of the 2021–2022 season.
 In February 2022, the BBC SSO announced the appointment of Ryan Wigglesworth as its next chief conductor, effective September 2022.
+Wigglesworth is scheduled to conclude his tenure with the BBC SSO at the close of the 2026–2027 season.

+In 2018, Antony Hermus first guest-conducted the BBC SSO.
+In June 2026, the BBC SSO announced the appointment of Hermus as its next chief conductor, effective in September 2027.

 The Royal Philharmonic Society presented the BBC SSO with its award for Best Orchestra in 2002, and its then-chief conductor Ilan Volkov with the prize for Best Young Artist in 2004.
 In March 2014, the orchestra made its first trip to India, covering the cities of Chennai, Mumbai and New Delhi.